 Minting Overview

 Minting is the process of creating verifiable Digital Product Passport (DPP) tokens for your products.
 Each minted token is a permanent, tamper-evident identity tied to a product — individually serialised or grouped by lot.
-Once minted, tokens can be scanned via resolver URLs to access the product’s passport data.
+Once minted, tokens can be scanned via resolver URLs to access the product’s passport data, including any linked localised content.

 Who It’s For